Pritam738/Chatt-on/README.md

 # Chatt-on
-A simple implementation of node Js and socket.io To create a simple n way chatt application Running the demo
+A simple implementation of node Js and socket.io To create a simple n way chat application Running the demo

 To get it running: